fazlearefin/ubuntu-dev-machine-setup/README.md

 ## Known Issues

 - If the ansible playbook halts after completing a few tasks, simply run the playbook again.
 Since most of the tasks are idempotent, running the playbook multiple times won't break anything.
-- If your terminal shows any weird characters because of installing one of the zsh themes, simply change the font to a suitable Powerline Font from the terminal's settings.
+- If your terminal shows any weird characters because of installing one of the zsh themes, simply change the font to a suitable Nerd Font from the terminal's settings.

 ## Pull Requests and Forks